ftj1994/CyberRoadmap/Phase1/Module1-notes.md

 7. Automate Cybersecurity Tasks with Python
 8. Put it to Work: Prepare for Cybersecurity Jobs
 9. Accelerate Your Job Search with AI

+---

+## Lesson 4: Course 1 Overview

+### Module 1: Welcome to the exciting world of cybersecurity
+Begin your journey into cybersecurity!
+You'll explore the cybersecurity field and learn about the job responsibilities of cybersecurity professionals.

+### Module 2: The evolution of cybersecurity
+- Explore how cybersecurity threats have appeared and evolved alongside the adoption of computers.
+- Understand how past and present cyber attacks influenced the development of the security field.
+- Overview of the eight security domains.

+### Module 3: Protect against threats, risks, and vulnerabilities
+- Learn about security frameworks and controls used to mitigate organizational risk.
+- Cover the CIA triad principles and NIST frameworks.
+- Explore security ethics.

+### Module 4: Cybersecurity tools and programming languages
+- Discover common tools used by cybersecurity analysts to identify and eliminate risk.
+- Learn about SIEM tools, network protocol analyzers, and programming languages such as Python and SQL.

+---

+### What to Expect in Each Course
+- **Videos**: Concepts, tools, career support, personal stories.
+- **Readings**: Build on video topics, case studies, resources.
+- **Community**: Coursera private Cybersecurity Community for networking & discussions.
+- **Hands-on activities**: Self-reviews, labs with real practice.
+- **Interactive plug-ins**: Practice tasks to reinforce learning.
+- **In-video quizzes**: Quick checks during lessons.
+- **Practice quizzes**: Concept checks, feedback.
+- **Graded quizzes**: Must score 80%+ to pass (retries allowed).